cucuzaluca/IT-Documentation/Windows/Accessing users C: drive/README.md

 # Windows Administrative Shares

 ## What is it?
 Windows automatically creates hidden network shares for administrative purposes.
-These allow authorised administrators to remotely access drives and other resources on another Windows computer.\
+These allow authorised administrators to remotely access drives and other resources on another Windows computer\